nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

   - enables event logging and data aggregation
   - configurable via the new 'config.metrics' object, see [https://demo.nanocosmos.de/nanoplayer/docs/nanoplayer/NanoPlayer.html#toc20__anchor](https://demo.nanocosmos.de/nanoplayer/docs/nanoplayer/NanoPlayer.html#toc20__anchor)
   - disabled by default
-  - for more information contact our sales team: mailto:sales@nanocosmos.de
+  - htmlFor more information contact our sales team: mailto:sales@nanocosmos.de
   - NOTE: don't set if you have no account!
   - NOTE: if 'Demo Package' is used see './js/nanoplayer-metrics-config.js'!